 The places where you can apply for a domestic violence restraining order may vary depending on the state or county you live in.
 Generally, you can request a restraining order by filing a request at your local courthouse.
 Sometimes, specific courts-such as a family court-may be a more appropriate place to apply for a restraining order.

 If you are facing immediate harm you should call 911 to contact the police.
 A law enforcement officer should be able to advise you about getting an emergency domestic violence restraining order.

 Victim of Domestic Violence?
 Let an Attorney Help You With a Restraining Order

 As you can see, domestic violence is a pattern of behavior, meaning that it will persist until steps are taken to protect the victim.
 Often times those suffering from domestic violence believe they only have two choices -- stay and endure or walk away.
-While getting out of a situation may be necessary in many circumstances, the fact is that there are often many different options available depending on the level of abuse.
+While getting out of a situation may be necessary in many circumstances, the fact is that there are often many different options available.
 Explore those options and ways you can protect yourself and your family by speaking with a qualified family law attorney in your area.